LukeCarrier/moodle-report_cpd/ReadMe.txt

 User instructions

-The CPD Report menu item exists on the Site Administration menu for all users.
+The CPD Report menu item currently exists on the Site Administration menu for all users.
+(TODO: drop into user profile area instead)
 User is able to select the year they wish to view their CPD log for and update the year's log for themselves.
 Select CPD Year and click Add Activity
 The following fields can be added: